pmunts/avr-mcu/README.txt

        works.
      * 16 April 2012 -- Upgraded binutils to 2.23.2 and gcc to 4.7.3.
        Changed the toolchain package name from avr-tools to avr-mcu-tools.
+     * 6 August 2013 -- Upgraded gcc to 4.8.1.

-   Note: I have largely migrated to [2]ARM microcontrollers.
-This AVR framework will only be updated sporadically.
+   Note: I have largely migrated to [2]ARM microcontrollers, so this AVR framework will only be updated sporadically from now on.

 Copyright: